Modular session types for objects: results

 This global result is a consequence of a subject reduction theorem for a single thread, which is similar but not identical to what we stated as Theorem \ref{thm:subjectreductionSeq} (which will be a particular case).
 The reason it is not identical is that we need to prove that the type of an expression is preserved not only when this expression reduces on its own but also when it communicates with another thread.
 In order to state precisely this thread-wise type preservation theorem, we introduce a labelled transition system for threads.
 Transition labels can be: $\tau$ indicating internal reduction, $c^p\send{v}$ or $c^p\rcv{v}$ indicating that the non-object value $v$ is sent or received on channel $c^p$, $c^p\send{h}$ or $c^p\rcv{h}$, where $h$ is a heap with a single root $o$, indicating that the object $o$ (together with its content) is sent or received on channel $c^p$, $n[c^p]$ indicating that the channel endpoint $c^p$ is received from access point $n$, or, finally, $\methcal{C}{m}{}$ indicating that the thread spawns another one using method $m$ of class $C$. \begin{definition}[Labelled transition system] We define a labelled transition system for threads by the following rules:

 Note that \emph{both} $\tau$ and $\methcal{C}{m}{}$ correspond to the thread being able to reduce on its own.
-An important feature of this transition relation is that the only case where several different transitions are possible from a given state is $\mkterm{receive}$.
-In all cases including $\mkterm{receive}$, the right-hand state is fully determined by the left-hand one and the transition label. \end{definition}
+An important feature of this transition relation is that, for all rules, the right-hand state is fully determined by the left-hand one and the transition label.
+Moreover, the only case where several different transitions are possible from a given state is when applying the rule $\mkterm{receive}$, as the right-hand side depends on the value received. \end{definition}

 \begin{definition} A similar transition relation, with the same set of labels, is defined on channel environments $\Theta$ as follows:

 Where we use \judgment\emptyset > v : T < \emptyset / as an abbreviation for \judgment\envref{\mkterm{dummy} : \objecttype C {}}{\mkterm{dummy}} > v : T < \envref{\mkterm{dummy} : \objecttype C {}}{\mkterm{dummy}} / --- meaning that $v$ is a literal value (or access point name) of type $T$. \end{definition}